Where I'm based: Edinburgh, Scotland

 Kelly joined Democratic Society in 2015 and has worked at offices in Edinburgh, Brussels and Brighton.
 She is part of the senior leadership team in a role blending strategy, delivery and development.

 Kelly works across policy and practice, with over a decade of experience in designing and facilitating spaces for engagement, dialogue and participation.
 She brings a background in the charity and voluntary sector, community engagement, equalities and youth work.
 She loves working with people from all walks of life and her work spans from the neighbourhood to European level.

 Kelly has worked on a range of projects and in different roles since joining Demsoc.
 As Head of European Networks & Strategy from 2017-18 she developed a new programme of work in Brussels, including projects on the European Citizens’ Consultations, the Open Governance Network for Europe, and the Incubator for Participatory Democracy.

-She returned to Edinburgh in 2019 to take up a Director role and now leads the hub in Scotland, and a portfolio of open governance and deliberative democracy projects.
+She returned to Edinburgh in 2019 to take up a Director role and now leads the hub in Scotland and the portfolio for policy and practice across the organisation.
+Previously, she held the portfolio for open governance and deliberative democracy projects.

 Kelly holds a BA (Hons) in Anthropology & International Development from the University of Sussex, MSc in Education from the University of Edinburgh, and a certificate in social sciences from the Open University.
 But you don’t need a degree to work at Demsoc!